Godot-Community-Games-Org/.github/profile/README.md

 <br>

 # Outline of Community and Development Guidelines
-Finalized guidelines will be added next week once guideline discussion on Discord has comlpeted.
+Finalized guidelines will be added next week once guideline discussions on Discord have completed.

 ### General Guidelines:
 1. Be excellent to each other.